 With WPML, you can also translate any types of contents in your site, including pages and posts.
 For an easy start, read our Getting Started Guide.

-Portfolio Categories can be translated while translating your pages, on the Translation Editor screen.
-There, you can translate the portfolio elements as well as your Portfolio Categories.
+Portfolio Typescan be translated while translating your pages, on the Translation Editor screen.
+There, you can translate the Portfolio elements as well as your Portfolio Types.

 Keep in mind that the translations of categories are universal: if you make a change, they will be updated everywhere.